gekatateam/neptunus/plugins/outputs/http/README.md

     # this plugin uses all events serialization result as a request body
     batch_buffer = 100

-    # maximum number of attempts to execute request
+    # maximum number of attempts to perform request
     # before events will be marked as failed
     #
     # only requests that ended with `success_codes`
     # will NOT be retried
     retry_attempts = 0 # zero for endless attempts

-    # interval between retries to execute bulk request
+    # interval between retries to perform bulk request
     retry_after = "5s"

     ## TLS configuration